Internet Services, Cell Phones And CRA

 If the cell phone service plan does not meet all the conditions above, it is a taxable benefit.
 If additional charges are incurred above the fixed rate of the plan as a result of personal use, it becomes a taxable benefit unless the employee reimburses you for the additional charges.
 The next section discusses how to determine the value of the taxable benefit.

-How to calculate the taxable benefit value of Employee's personal use portion of internet and cell phone
+How to calculate the taxable benefit value of employee's personal use portion of internet and cell phone

 The personal use component is a taxable benefit.
 Calculate the fair market value (FMV) of the personal use portion (exclude business use portion which is not a taxable benefit) as follows: